What's Included in the Price

 Perth-Specific Considerations

-Jarrah decks (Subiaco, Mount Lawley, Morley, Kalamunda, Mundaring).
-Jarrah is Western Australia's iconic hardwood, and it has been used extensively for decking, pergolas, and outdoor structures in Perth for generations.
-When oiled and maintained, jarrah develops a rich red-brown tone.
-When neglected, it weathers to a silver-grey that can be attractive in some settings but indicates UV damage to the timber surface.
-Restoring neglected jarrah to its oiled appearance requires sanding back to fresh timber and 2–3 coats of penetrating oil.
+Jarrah decks and pergolas (Subiaco, Mount Lawley, Morley, Kalamunda, Mundaring).
+Jarrah is Western Australia's iconic hardwood, used extensively for decking, pergolas, and outdoor structures in Perth for generations.
+When oiled and maintained, jarrah develops a rich red-brown tone that is genuinely distinctive.
+When neglected, it weathers to silver-grey, which indicates UV damage to the surface layer.
+Restoring neglected jarrah requires sanding back to fresh timber (exposing the red heartwood underneath) and 2–3 coats of a premium penetrating oil.
+Sikkens Cetol Deck Ultra (~$40/L) and Intergrain UltraDeck (~$35/L) are the products most commonly specified by specialist jarrah deck painters in Perth.
+Standard oils designed for softer timbers simply do not penetrate jarrah's dense grain.

-Older suburbs with timber fencing (Morley, Dianella, Bedford, Bayswater).
-These suburbs still have significant amounts of timber paling fencing.
-Without regular maintenance, Perth's dry heat and UV cause pine fences to crack, split, and grey within a few years.
-A coat of paint or opaque stain every 3–4 years significantly extends fence life.
+Older suburbs with timber fencing (Morley, Dianella, Bedford, Bayswater, Bassendean).
+These established suburbs still have significant amounts of timber paling fencing dating from the 1960s–1980s.
+Without regular maintenance, Perth's dry heat and UV cause pine fences to crack, split, and grey within 2–3 years.
+A coat of paint or opaque stain every 3–4 years extends fence life significantly.
+Pre-1970 fences may also carry lead paint: a lead test ($10–$15 for a DIY kit) is worth doing before any sanding or scraping, as lead management per AS/NZS 4361.2 adds cost.

 Alfresco areas and pergolas.
 Perth's outdoor living culture means many homes have roofed alfresco areas with timber pergola structures.
 These need regular oiling or staining alongside the deck.
-Include them in the scope when getting quotes.
+When getting quotes, include the pergola structure (posts, beams, rafters) in the scope.
+Leaving them out means the freshly oiled deck will highlight the weathered pergola, and you will want it done within weeks anyway.

 Coastal suburbs (Scarborough, Cottesloe, Hillarys, Fremantle).
 Timber near the coast weathers faster due to salt air.
-Decking oil on coastal properties may only last 8–10 months before needing re-application.
-Marine-grade or salt-resistant timber oils extend the interval.
+Decking oil on coastal properties may only last 8–10 months before needing re-application, compared to 12–18 months inland.
+Marine-grade or salt-resistant timber oils extend the interval and are worth the $3–$5/L premium over standard products.

 Hiring a Licensed Painter in WA

 Western Australia requires painting work over $1,000 to be done by a registered painting contractor through Building and Energy (DEMIRS).
-The low threshold means many deck and fence jobs require a registered painter.
+This is the lowest threshold of any Australian state, meaning most deck and fence jobs require a registered painter.

 - Public liability insurance

-- A written quote specifying product brand, number of coats, prep method, and what is excluded
+- A written quote specifying product brand, number of coats, prep method, application schedule, and what is excluded

 How We Calculate